 If you want to change the focal length of your camera, clip on lenses are a better option.
 Smartphone clip on lenses range from macro, wide angle, and zoom lenses.
 Plus, they're pretty cheap compared to DSLR camera lenses.
-For example, you can get the AMIR Smartphone lens kit for less than $20!
+For example, you can get the Apexel 10 in 1 Cell Phone Lens Kit for a super affordable price!
 Check out a pic I took with a macro lens similar to Apexel 10 in 1 Cell Phone Lens Kit.

 Check out a shot I took with my iPhone 6+ and my macro cell phone lens.

 Shoot In RAW (if possible)

 RAW photos contain more information and allow more flexibility in photo editing.
 So, it’s the most recommended photo format for pro photographers.
 This format used to available only in DSLR cameras, but now smartphones are being developed with RAW capture capabilities.
 Some smartphones have native RAW capture settings, while other phones may require you to use an app to capture in RAW format such as Lightroom Mobile.
 Lightroom Mobile allows you capture DNG files (Adobe’s RAW format) while immediately uploading the photo into your mobile library and Adobe Cloud.

 Using manual settings on a DSLR allows you the most control over your exposures.
 Some smartphone cameras have advanced camera modes and settings.
 If your phone doesn’t that’s okay because there are tons of apps available for both android and ios that allow you to use manual camera modes and more.